What Is GEO and Why It Will Change Your Business

 Summary

-GEO is not a passing trend — it's a fundamental change in how people search for information on the internet.
+GEO is not a passing trend — it's a fundamental change in how people search for information on the internet, and we look at that change through a single question: does your company exist as an entity the model recognizes, or just as a page the model passes by.
 In 2026, companies that combine SEO and GEO have the best chances for visibility both in Google and in AI answers.
 If you want to learn the specifics of ChatGPT optimization, read our ChatGPT Search guide, and for Perplexity — how to rank in Perplexity.

 The most important first step?
 Check whether AI cites your site.
 Type your company name and key queries into ChatGPT and Perplexity.
 If you're not there — it's time to start GEO.
 Check our GEO service or learn more about the differences between AI Overviews and organic results.